dailystory/docs/articles/changelog/2021/march.md

 * Updates to cache logic for Redis
 * Refactor how unsubscribes in emails get logged
 * Ensure a contact look up happens if not found in cache
+* Convert email opt out reports to not use ds_email_log

 ## March 9, 2021
 * Text message MMS image check should be 640 not 600